ThibArg/nuxeo-keynote/nuxeo-keynote-plugin/README.md

   ```

 ### Customization
-**IMPORTANT**: We are explaining how to configure your project using Nuxeo Studio.
+**IMPORTANT**: We are explaining how to configure your project using [Nuxeo Studio](http://www.nuxeo.com/products/studio/).

-####

-#### Handle Custom Document Types
+#### Using Custom Document Types
 In Studio:
 * Define your document type
   * Remember it must have the `file` _and_ the `KeynoteAsPDF` schemas
   * The easiest way to achieve this to extends the `File` document.
 Because the plug-in automatically adds this `KeynoteAsPDF` schema fo the `File` document type, extending this type will make everyting ok.
   * If you don't extend `File`, then you must add the `KeynoteAsPDF` schema to the Studio registry and then use this schema in the document type definition.
-See "Handling Custom Document Types" below.
+See "Adding the `KeynoteAsPDF` to the Studio Registry" below.
 * You must now use the plug-in to check the content, see if it is a .zip, see if it is a zipped keynote, etc..
 You can achieve this in 2 different ways:
   * Override (contribute) the default listener as declared by the plug-in
   * Handle everything manually in an event handler.
 This may be useful if, for example, you have some specific things to do when the document is crated/modified